thehackerwithin/berkeley/_posts/2014-02-05-ryan-on-gpus.markdown

 # Lesson: GPUs and CUDA

 Ryan Bergmann covered various features of GPUs and CUDA.
-Here is [ryanstalk][].
+Here is [Ryan's Tutorial][ryanstalk].

 Things we learned include: